maxlingit/maxlingit.github.io/_posts/2024-06-31-Karat Home-Review-Process.md

 # 3. Book to Tax Depreciation

-# 4. Accrued Sales Return
+# 4. Accrued Sales Return (Also to inventory cost)

 # 5. Allowance for Bad Debt